-Counseling Psychology Masters & PhD Degree Programs in Iowa
+Counseling Psychology Programs & PhD Degree Programs in Iowa

 A Master’s in Counseling Psychology degree centers on working with patients.
 You may learn how to assess mental health challenges.
 Then, plan a treatment approach to improve patient well-being.
 Studying counseling is not just about understanding others.
 Most programs help you get to know yourself, too.
 Expect to evaluate your own strengths and pursue human growth.
 You'll be ready to help your patients thrive.